aws-samples/amazon-cloudfront-with-s3-multi-region-access-points/README.md

 ## Cleanup

 After you’ve tested the solution, you can clean up all the created AWS resources by deleting the CloudFormation stack.

+`Note`: CloudFormation might not be able to delete the Lambda function version because it is a replicated function that's association with the CloudFront distribution.
+In this case, please try to delete the Lambda function again in few hours later.
+For more info see [Deleting Lambda@Edge functions and replicas](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html).

 ```shell
 CF_STACK_NAME="cloudfront-s3-mrap-demo"